amrouanka/CBEM/README.md

 ---

 **Note**: Each version of CBEM is designed to be a standalone implementation.
 Start with v1.0 to understand the basics, then progress through v1.1 and v1.2.
-Note that v1.2_MVVLVA has been created but the MVVLVA implementation is not yet complete - it currently contains the same code as v1.1.
+The v1.2_SimpleOrdering1 version implements basic MVVLVA move ordering for capture moves.